shihyu/Matlab3DSpace/README.md

 Documentation
 -------------
-The code will be the documentation.
+Add the libs directory to the path and then perform the following command to generate the HTML docs for the code (must be in base directory of the Matlab3DSpace package):
+	m2html('mfiles','.', 'htmldir','doc', 'recursive','on', 'global','on');

 Dependencies
 ------------